shravan-padakanti/scala-3/Parallel-Two-phase-Construction.md

     this
 }
 ```
-Amortized O(1), low constant factors – as efficient as an array buffer.
+Takes amortized O(1) with low constants – as efficient as an array buffer.

-Next, we implement the **combine** method:
+Next, we implement the **combine** method.

+The combine method simply copies the references of the argument combiners buffers to its own buffers field.
+It does not need to copy the actual contents of those nested buffers, only a pointer to them.

 ```scala
 def combine(that: ArrayCombiner[T]) = {